ASFHyP3/hyp3/README.md

 Confirm that a Swagger UI is available at your chosen API URL.

 Update the [AWS Accounts and HyP3 Deployments](https://docs.google.com/spreadsheets/d/1gHxgVbgQbqFNMQQe042Ku5L2pM6LLTOBDOFgO1FgZeU/) spreadsheet.

+> [!TIP]
+> While waiting for the DNS PR, you can edit your local DNS name resolution so you can connect to your deployment:
+> 1. Retrieve the API Gateway domain name from API Gateway -> Custom Domain Names -> deployment domain name
+> 2. Look up the IP address for the API Gateway domain name via `nslookup <gateway-domain-name>`
+> 3. Edit your `/etc/hosts` to connect one of the returned IP addresses with your custom domain name, like:
+>    ```
+>    XX.XX.XXX.XXX   <deployment-name>.asf.alaska.edu
+>    ```
+> Remember to remove this after the DNS PR is merged!

 #### Optional